-In 2021, the global and Asia Pacific region satellite transponder market will continue to be subject to situations of oversupply and keen competition.
-The COVID-19 outbreak still brings challenges and difficulties to the market development.
-The Group is expected to face greater market expansion pressure for its transponder lease business.
-With the in-depth development of APSTAR-5C's HTS resources business, the APSTAR-6D in operation and the gateway stations, while expanding its traditional satellite resources leasing business through APSTAR-5C, APSTAR-6C, APSTAR-7 and APSTAR-9 with great efforts, the Group will also expand satellite-based mobile communication markets and businesses such as maritime shipborne and airborne on a larger scale and further expand satellite project management, frequency resources and satellite control and monitoring service as well as gateway station operation services.
-Meanwhile, the Group will fully leverage its strengths of healthy financial position and sufficient capital to actively explore and increase investment in new satellite projects and emerging business areas, further enhance its competitiveness and service capabilities, expand its business areas and business scope, so as to maintain its stable and sustainable business development.
+In 2022, the situations of oversupply and keen competition in the global and Asia Pacific region satellite transponder market will not be changed.
+The COVID-19 pandemic will continue to have a great impact on the market.
+The Group will face greater market expansion pressure for its transponder lease business.
+While expanding its traditional satellite capacity leasing business on APSTAR-5C, APSTAR-6C, APSTAR-7 and APSTAR-9 with great efforts, the Group will further expand its market and business on a larger scale, including the variety of businesses such as on-stop broadcasting services, satellite project management services, spectrum resources and satellite TT&C services as well as gateway operation services, etc. Meanwhile, the Group will continue to fully leverage its strengths of healthy financial position and sufficient capital and on the basis of completing the APSTAR-6E satellite project and the construction of satellite ground facilities in CHK Station to actively explore and increase investment in new satellite projects and emerging business areas, further enhance its competitiveness and service capabilities, expand its business areas and business scope, so as to maintain its stable and sustainable business development.